EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Andrew, Jonah, Ben, Aki: non-invertible Hessian in Stan optimize.
 More generally, issues with scaling and parameterization in regression models, both for Nuts and optimizing.

 * Jonah.
 Tested library of user defined functions.

+* New data type - distribution? input posterior draws from another fit as data?